Advanced linear algebra: 9d. Infinite matrices

 As a conclusion to what we have so far, $T+\lambda$ is bijective and invertible as a bounded operator from $H$ onto its image, with the following norm bound:

 But this shows that $Im(T+\lambda)$ is complete, hence closed, and since we already knew that $Im(T+\lambda)$ is dense, our operator $T+\lambda$ is surjective, and we are done.

-$(2)\implies(3)$ Since $T$ is normal, and with spectrum contained in $[0,\infty)$, we can use the continuous functional calculus formula for the normal operators from chapter 8, with the function $f(x)=\sqrt{x}$, as to construct a square root $S=\sqrt{T}$.
+$(2)\implies(3)$ Since $T$ is normal, and with spectrum contained in $[0,\infty)$, we can use the continuous functional calculus theory for the normal operators from chapter 8, with the function $f(x)=\sqrt{x}$, as to construct a square root $S=\sqrt{T}$.

 $(3)\implies(4)$ This is trivial, because we can set $R=S$.

 $(4)\implies(1)$ This is clear, because we have the following computation:

 Thus, we have the equivalences in the statement. \end{proof}